 BusinessWatch can carry out both your monthly and annual discharge emergency lighting tests in accordance with the recommendations in BS 5266.
-On completion of the tests you will be provided with a certificate of test, that details all lights and any noted faults, together with any recommended remedial action.
+On completion of the tests, you will be provided with a certificate of the test, that details all lights and any noted faults, together with any recommended remedial action.
 Find out more about our emergency lighting testing below.

-British Standard 5266 recommends that emergency lighting is tested at the following intervals: –
+British Standard 5266 recommends that emergency lighting is tested at the following intervals:

 To ensure your emergency lighting system remains fully functional, you should have your system serviced and maintained.
 BusinessWatch provide a full system maintenance schedule that includes full discharge testing of your lights.
 Any non-conformances, including damaged lighting, replacement bulbs and batteries, will be identified during your maintenance visit.
-The results will be recorded in your fire safety log book and any failures detected must be rectified as soon as possible to ensure your compliance with fire safety legislation.
+The test results will be recorded in your fire safety log book and any failures detected must be rectified as soon as possible to ensure your compliance with fire safety legislation.

 Your annual discharge test will be undertaken outside normal working hours.
 If your building is permanently occupied, the test will be phased so only alternate luminaires are tested.

 A competent person should also be appointed to supervise servicing of the system.
 This person should be given sufficient authority to sign off any work that may be necessary to enable the system to operate correctly.